 It’s best to use 100% Arabica beans in a french press.
 Experienced baristas prefer a singular variety, although mixtures are also acceptable.

 The grinding of the beans for the french press should be coarse or medium.
-If the grains are ground to dust, then a suspension of fine particles will remain in the cup.
+If the beans are ground to dust, then a suspension of fine particles will remain in the cup.
 What is also important is the uniformity of grinding as you will only experience all the nuances of taste and aroma if the fractions are of similar sizes.

 With an uneven grind, the taste of the drink will be rougher.
-In part, this explains why professional baristas dislike mixtures with robusta: its grains are harder than those of arabica, respectively, and the particles are larger.
+In part, this explains why professional baristas dislike mixtures with robusta: its beans are harder than those of arabica, respectively, and the particles are larger.

 I hope you liked the guide and you are now able to choose the best coffee brands for french press brewing method.